rauan06/rauan06/README.md

 - 👋 Hi, I’m @rauan06
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning algorithms
-- 💞️ I’m looking to collaborate on django or pytohn projects
+- 💞️ I’m looking to collaborate on django or python projects
 - 📫 How to reach me t.me/nocartev
 - ⚡ Fun fact: I'm not funny